bandprotocol/bandchain/bridges/evm/README.md

 - We have deployed our Bridge contract (0xE2f7Cf77DF70af8e92FF69B8Ffc92585C307a358) on the Avalanche c-chain test network.

-- Please see this [`blogpost`](https://medium.com/avalabs/deploy-a-smart-contract-on-ava-using-remix-and-metamask-98933a93f436) for more details about Bridge contract deployment and interaction on the Avalanche test network .
+- Please see this [blog post](https://medium.com/avalabs/deploy-a-smart-contract-on-ava-using-remix-and-metamask-98933a93f436) for more details about Bridge contract deployment and interaction on the Avalanche test network .

 ### [Harmony](https://www.harmony.one/)